mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 - Add a warning to the installer to let the user know if kernel modules required by the DC/OS storage service (DSS) are not loaded (DCOS-49088).

-- Improve the error messages returned if Docker is not running at start of a DC/OS installation (DCOS-15890).
+- Improve the error messages returned if Docker is not running at the start of a DC/OS installation (DCOS-15890).

 - Stop requiring the `ssh_user` attribute to be set in the `config.yaml` file when using parts of the deprecated CLI installer (DCOS_OSS-4613).